sfarr-epcc/gromacs_bpg/docs/cookbook/cookbook.rst

 Before beginning expensive ``mdrun`` simulations you should benchmark your system to ensure you are using the optimal amount of HPC resources.
-Usually this mean how many nodes/CPUs you choose to use.
+Usually this mean how many nodes/CPUs/GPUs you choose to use.

 To do this you should take your system, run it for a short time (10,00 steps should be sufficient) and increase the number of CPUs.
 You then look at the performance figure in ns/day.
 It is helpful to plot a graph of CPU count vs performance.
-Examples of these are shown in the follow section for different PRACE/EuroHPC machines.
+Examples of these are shown in the following section for different PRACE/EuroHPC machines.

 You will see that for increasing CPU count you get diminishing returns on